-Baohua Jia is the Director, Centre for Translational Atomaterials and a Research Leader at Swinburne University of Technology.
+Baohua Jia is currently a Professor in School of Science at RMIT University.
+She is also the Director, Centre for Translational Atomaterials and a Research Leader at Swinburne University of Technology.
 She received her BSc and MSc degrees from Nankai University, China.
 She was awarded a PhD (2007) from Swinburne University of Technology, Australia.
 She is now the President of Australia-China Advanced Materials and Manufacture Association and Fellow of Optical Society.
 Dr Jia’s research focuses on ultrafast laser imaging, spectroscopy and nanofabrication of novel photonic nanostructures and their applications for clean energy related research.
 Dr. Jia has co-authored more than 200 scientific publications in highly ranked journals and prestigious international conferences.
 She has delivered more than 50 keynote/invited talks at prestigious international conferences and serves multiples professional committees.
 She has received numerous prizes and awards.

 Institut d'Optique d'Aquitaine, CNRS, France